 We conclude the day with Takeichi Saito.
 He has been measuring the temperature of the sea in his home town of Iwanai, close by to Tomari Nuclear Power Station, for 40 years; yesterday was his 64th birthday!
 His aims are to monitor the thermal discharge from the power station and its impact on his hometown’s fishing industry.
 We accompany him on one of his measurements.
 This encounter urges us to further consider the approaches of disseminating information relative to the nuclear industry and its impacts.
 We meet Takeichi in the car park of the visitor centre where he takes us to a number of locations around Tomari Village, illustrating what he is saying with his bold, hand-coloured slides.

 After this we have lunch at a local restaurant and then go back to Takeichi’s where he gives us two lectures, the first on the Tomari Nuclear Power Station more generally and the second is primarily on the nuclear and its correlation with cancer rates.
 Each talk begins with a round of applause before he illustrates the problems faced due to the nuclear industry, with his sincere, strikingly beautiful slides.
 We sit, listen intently whilst drinking tea and eating mochi.
 Takeichi used to be a kindergarten teacher and this is made clear through his methods.
-He speaks in a way that is not patronising in the slightest, but direct and genuine.
 He feels that throughout his life he has taken much from the sea and wants to give something back.

 Visual documentation.
 Horonobe Underground Research Centre and Toyotomi, Hokkaido, Japan